-Describe variations in sexual orientation and gender identity
+- Describe variations in sexual orientation and gender identity

-    As mentioned earlier, a person’s sexual orientation is their emotional

-    and erotic attraction toward another individual (Figure 10.18).
-While

-    the majority of people identify as heterosexual, there is a sizable

-    population of people within the United States who identify as

-    homosexual, bisexual, pansexual, asexual, or other non-hetero

-    sexualities.
-Research suggests that somewhere between 3% and 10% of the

-    population identifies as homosexual (Kinsey, Pomeroy, & Martin, 1948;

-    LeVay, 1996; Pillard & Bailey, 1995).
-(Bisexual people are attracted to

-    people of their own gender and another gender; pansexual people

-    experience attraction in which sex, gender identity, or gender

-    expression do not play a role; asexual people do not experience sexual

-    attraction or have little or no interest in sexual activity, and

-    demisexual people require an emotional connection in order to develop

-    sexual attraction.
-Both demisexuality and asexuality exist on a

-    spectrum.
-Additional categories may be used to categorize the more

-    nuanced aspects of sexual identity, including pansexual (being

-    gender-blind or attracted to others regardless of their sex or gender

-    identity), or polysexual (attraction to many, but not all genders,

-    sometimes used instead of bisexual).
-The term sexual preference largely

-    overlaps with sexual orientation, but is generally distinguished in

-    psychological research.
-A person who identifies as bisexual, for

-    example, may sexually prefer one sex over the other.
-Sexual preference

-    may also suggest a degree of voluntary choice, whereas sexual

-    orientation is not a choice.
+As mentioned earlier, a person’s sexual orientation is their emotional and erotic attraction toward another individual.
+While the majority of people identify as heterosexual, there is a sizable population of people within the United States who identify as gay or lesbian, bisexual, pansexual, asexual, or other non-hetero sexualities.
+A 2022 Gallup poll concluded that 7.1% of adult Americans identified as LGBT (lesbian, gay, bisexual, or trans).
+Bisexual individuals are attracted to people of their own gender and another gender; pansexual people experience attraction in which sex, gender identity, or gender expression do not play a role; asexual people do not experience sexual attraction or have little or no interest in sexual activity, and demisexual people require an emotional connection in order to develop sexual attraction.
+Both demisexuality and asexuality exist on a spectrum.
+Additional categories may be used to categorize the more nuanced aspects of sexual identity, including pansexual (being gender-blind or attracted to others regardless of their sex or gender identity), or polysexual (attraction to many, but not all genders, sometimes used instead of bisexual).
+The term sexual preference largely overlaps with sexual orientation, but is generally distinguished in psychological research.
+A person who identifies as bisexual, for example, may sexually prefer one sex over the other.
+Sexual preference may also suggest a degree of voluntary choice, whereas sexual orientation is not a choice.